 Instant transfers only work with U.S. bank accounts or Visa/Mastercard debit cards that participate in instant transfer services (like Visa Fast Funds or Mastercard Send).

-Why did I get an error when I tried to instant transfer to an eligible bank account/card?
+Why did I get an error when I tried to instant transfer?

 Instant transfers can be reviewed and declined for a variety of reasons, including Venmo’s automated internal security measures.
 Before attempting an instant transfer, we recommend making sure you’re using a card that is registered in your own name, and that your Venmo account has your legal first and last name on file.

 If you continue to receive an error after taking the above steps, this means that the instant transfer feature is not currently available.
-This might happen even if you’ve used a card or bank account for instant transfer successfully in the past.
-Since our Support teams are not able to override instant transfer declines, you can instead choose to initiate a standard bank transfer for free.
-For more details, feel free to read our Standard Bank Transfers FAQ.
+This might happen even if you’ve used the card or bank account for instant transfer successfully in the past.
+Our Support teams are not able to override instant transfer declines, but you can instead choose to initiate a standard bank transfer for free.
+For more details, please read our Standard Bank Transfers FAQ.

-How do I check on the status of my instant transfer?
+How can I check on the status of my instant transfer?

 Once you start an instant transfer, you’ll see a green check mark as confirmation that the transfer has begun.
-When the transfer completes, you’ll get an in-app notification.
+When the transfer completes, you’ll also receive a notification in the Venmo app.
 If the transfer still shows as pending in your app, you’ll want to wait 30 minutes before checking your bank account statement for the deposit.

 You can reach out to your bank directly if your transfer is not showing on your bank statement.
 When you contact them, it’s important to explain that the money will appear as an original credit transaction (OCT) or a real-time payment, not a missing ACH/direct deposit.

 Why do standard transfers take longer than instant transfers?